Marketing psychology is the reason that you bought that thing you don’t need.

 The marketing psychology tactic of rejection then retreat, actually states that being rejected in the first instance can dramatically increase your chances of being accepted later on.

-There are several psychological reasons and a lot of evidence that backs this up, but without getting too technical or drowning ourselves in theory, let’s take a closer look at another example.
+There are several psychological reasons and a lot of evidence that back this up, but without getting too technical or drowning ourselves in theory, let’s take a closer look at another example.

 I first discovered this book in Dr Robert Cialdini’s book, Influence and in this book he uses the example of a scout knocking on his door to sell cookies to demonstrate the theory.